-Records show claimant has received \$0.00 in benefits on this claim, with her weekly benefit amount being \$131.00.
-Employer submitted some response/documents for fact finding.
-When the representative called for the fact-finding hearing, employer did not answer, and the representative was unable to leave a voice mail message.
-A 4-day letter was sent with no response.
-Per the definitions, employer did not participate in fact finding.
-See Iowa Admin.
+Records show claimant has received \$0.00 in benefits on this claim.
+Her weekly benefit amount is \$601.
+Employer who handles this matter was on vacation and did not submit a response nor documents for fact finding, nor participate in any phone call.
+Per the definitions in Iowa Admin.
 Code r.
-871-24.10(1).
+871-24.10(1), employer failed to participate in fact finding.